py-why/dodiscover/doc/constraint_causal_discovery.rst

 On the other hand, the causal faithfulness assumption states that all CI statements in the data map to a d-separation statement.
 That is, there are no accidental CI that occur in the data, which are not represented by a d-separation statement in the underlying causal graph.
+The causal faithfulness assumption in theory is not an issue due to a theoretical result showing that violations of faithfulness in causal diagrams have measure zero (i.e. they do not occur).

-The causal faithfulness assumption is a very problematic assumption because in practice one might have data that is very weakly dependent, such that a CI test under a specified :math:`\alpha` level would fail to reject the null hypothesis and conclude the variables in question are CI.
-In higher dimensions this can occur a large percentage of the time as demonstrated in :footcite:`uhler2013geometry`.
+However, in practice the causal faithfulness assumption is a very problematic assumption because one might have data that is very weakly dependent, such that a CI test under a specified :math:`\alpha` level would fail to reject the null hypothesis and conclude the variables in question are CI. violations of "strong-faithfulness" occurs frequently and almost surely in higher dimensions :footcite:`uhler2013geometry`.

 Tackling violations of faithfulness in constraint-based causal discovery is a large and active area of research.